 Final thoughts on non-owner car insurance in South Carolina

-Non-owner car insurance is an excellent choice in South Carolina if you occasionally rent or borrow vehicles, use a car-sharing service or need to file an SR-22 form.
+Non-owner car insurance is a good option in South Carolina to get auto insurance liability coverage if you rent or borrow vehicles occasionally, use a car-sharing service or need to file an SR-22 form.

 By maintaining continuous coverage with a non-owner car insurance policy, you can keep your rates lower in the future.
 If you regularly use rented or borrowed vehicles, get quotes from multiple insurance companies to ensure you get the best deal.